-9 Capital reserve
+10 Capital reserve

-During the 2022, the immediate controlling parties converted £400,000 (2021: £314,000) of the shareholder loan into a capital reserve.
+During 2023, the immediate controlling parties converted £185,000 (2022: £400,000) of the shareholder loan into a capital reserve.
+This amount is non-refundable.

-10 Related party transactions
+11 Related party transactions

-During the year, the immediate controlling party provided a net loan of £369,514 (2021: £279,028).
-This amount is unsecured, payable on demand and bears no interest and remains outstanding at year end.
-Balance payable to MOCA Sports Holding Ltd. at the end of the reporting year was as stated in note 7 after the conversion of shareholder loan into capital reserve as stated in note 9.
+During the year, the immediate controlling party provided a net loan of £194,722 (2022: £369,514).
+The balance payable to MOCA Sports Holdings Ltd as at 31 December 2023 amounting to £17,521 (2022: £7,799) was as stated in note 8 after the conversion of shareholder loan into capital reserve as stated in note 10.

-During the year, the Company also provided advances to Mons Calpe F.C.
-Yucatán, Unión Deportiva Los Barrios and Linense FC España F.C., related parties under common ownership, also football clubs, to assist in covering their expenses.
-However, these advances totalling £19,677 have been adjusted against the outstanding shareholder loan, as there was no formal connection to the Company.
+In 2023, the Company also provided advances to Mons Calpe F.C.
+Yucatán, Linense FC España F.C., Gibraltar Wave F.C., Aldamemi, and Reygadas Associates, related parties under common ownership, also football clubs or companies with links to football, to assist in covering their expenses.
+However, these advances totalling £60,035 have been adjusted against the outstanding shareholder loan, as there was no formal connection to the Company.

-In 2021, the Company also provided advances to C.D.
-La Rock Puente F.C., Mons Calpe F.C.
-Yucatán, and Unión Deportiva Los Barrios, related parties under common ownership, also football clubs, to assist in covering their expenses.
-However, these advances totalling £108,816 have been adjusted against the outstanding shareholder loan, as there was also no formal connection to the Company.
+In 2022, the Company also provided advances to Mons Calpe F.C.
+Yucatán, Unión Deportiva Los Barrios, and Linense FC España F.C., related parties under common ownership, also football clubs, to assist in covering their expenses.
+However, these advances totalling £19,677 were adjusted against the outstanding shareholder loan, as there was no formal connection to the Company.

-11 Controlling party
+12 Controlling party

-The immediate controlling company is MOCA Sports Holdings Ltd. which is registered in Gibraltar with registered address: 3.22 Eurotowers, Gibraltar.
-MOCA Sports Holdings Ltd. is equally owned by Reygadas Sports Group LLC and Aventin Corporation, which are incorporated in Miami, Florida, USA and in Barbados, respectively.
+The immediate controlling company is MOCA Sports Holdings Ltd. which is registered in Gibraltar with registered address of 3.22 Eurotowers, Gibraltar until 31 January 2023 and World Trade Center, 6 Bayside Road, Regus, Unit 1.02, Office 257, Gibraltar from 1 February 2023.
+MOCA Sports Holdings Ltd is equally owned by Reygadas Sports Group LLC and Aventin Corporation, which are incorporated in Miami, Florida, USA and in Barbados, respectively.
 The ultimate beneficial owners of the Company are Jose Alfredo Reygadas del Valle and Maria Margarita Sosa Abascal.

-12 Contingent liabilities
+13 Contingent liabilities

-In 2022 and 2021, the Company received a summary of all claims against the Company which includes those that have received a ruling by Fédération Internationale de Football Association (FIFA) or are currently with FIFA for consideration.
-These claims pertain to disputes, some of which, date back to 2018 and 2019 but it was only in 2022 and 2021 when FIFA made some decisions.
+In 2022, the Company received a summary of all claims against the Company which includes those that have received a ruling by Fédération Internationale de Football Association (FIFA) or are currently with FIFA for consideration.
+These claims pertain to disputes, some of which, date back to 2018 and 2019 but it was only in 2022 that FIFA finalised the decisions.